Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 This is intentional scope, not oversight.
 Response involves a different threat model: who can trigger a kill, what permissions the response runs under, how to avoid breaking the host on a false positive, how to handle race conditions where the malicious thread has already executed by the time the alert fires.
 None of that is technically prohibitive, but all of it deserves its own thinking pass rather than being bolted on.

-**Closing the gap (v2):** A response module sitting downstream of the alert pipeline.
+**What would close it:** A response module sitting downstream of the alert pipeline.
 Initial scope: terminate the destination process on `[ALERT]`, with a kill-list whitelist (don't terminate `lsass.exe` even if it's the dst), confidence threshold (only HIGH confidence triggers automation), and an off-by-default flag so the EDR ships safe by default.
-Network isolation and file quarantine are bigger; v3+.
+Network isolation and file quarantine would be a larger effort still.

 ---